Nominate who gets your super when you die

 It's important to know your super account can't be included in your Will unless you've specified certain instructions with your super fund first.

-There are two types of nominations you can make to ensure your retirement savings benefit the people you want them to: binding, non-binding and reversionary.
+There are two types of nominations you can make to ensure your retirement savings benefit the people you want them to: binding, and non-binding.

 Binding and non-binding nominations